 What is Soil Compaction in Construction?

-This article delves into the role of compaction, including best practice and use cases, as well as introducing the common equipment involved.
+This article delves into the role of compaction, including best practices and use cases, as well as introducing the common equipment involved and why they’re the foundation of every construction project.

 What is soil compaction?